 - If you find it difficult to peel taro, wipe off any moisture from the taro.
 This will make the knife less slippery.

 - Put the taro into a pot before heating the water, and then start boiling it.
-Beginning the boiling process at this stage allows the taro's temperature to gradually rise, allowing its natural sweetness to emerge more easily.
+Starting the boiling process at this stage allows the taro's temperature to gradually rise, bringing out its natural sweetness more effectively.

 - Seasonings should be added separately in the following order: sugar, soy sauce, and mirin.
 The reason for adding sugar first is that it takes longer to infuse its flavor.
 Adding mirin last provides the dish with a glossy finish.